ChayanK2000/OS_2_Shell/README.md

 4. I observed that always the rightmost arg is taken into account in case of multiple redirections(same direction) So : cat <a.txt<b.txt<c.txt = cat < c.txt echo 1234 > a.txt>b.txt>c.txt = echo>c.txt - with a.txt and b.txt getting erased
+    But this was not told in the question to implement multiple, henceleft it half way.

+5. say a var insidetoken is a string or array of strings. then even if its correct that insidetoke[x] = NULL, printf("%s\n", inside_token[k]); - would give segmentation fault.
+Interestingly, adding some other strings before this value correctly prints NULL : printf("4. %s\n", inside_token[k]);

+6. Whenevr waiting for child, use waitpid with the particluar pid. using wait(NULL) can have drastic consequences as we are recursively forking in some cases and using  wait(NULL) can be disasterous.
+Details witten in sys_commands.c as comments. - still cat a.txt & not working prperly !! iDK why!!
+EDIT: Even in terminal it behaves wierdly.
+This consumed hell lot of time for no reason!